envris/digital-trade-handbook/service-design-delivery-process/mobilisation.md

 Start preparing your recruitment briefs once you have identified your user base, as finding actual representative users can take some time.
 Aim to include a participant with a physical or cognitive challenge in this.

+Talk to the ResearchOps team for help recruiting users as soon as possible.

 If you don’t have everything ready to go, the team may be blocked for a long time.
 For example, ethical reviews and approvals on a user research plan might take several sprints of the team’s time.

 ## Finishing Mobilisation